Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [key phrase extraction][key_phrase_extraction].

 ### Recognize Entities
-Run a predictive model to identify a collection of named entities in the passed-in input text or batch of input text documents and categorize those entities into categories such as person, location, or organization.
+Run a predictive model to identify a collection of named entities in the passed-in document or batch of documents and categorize those entities into categories such as person, location, or organization.
 For more information on available categories, see [Text Analytics Named Entity Categories][named_entities_categories].

 ```C# Snippet:RecognizeEntities
 string input = "Microsoft was founded by Bill Gates and Paul Allen.";